 But wait, TeamSnap, you may be thinking.
 What happens if you would rather have us (TeamSnap) do that for you?
 Well, quick segway before we get into the do-it-yourself method - you can purchase TeamSnap Custom Website Design services and we will configure and customize your public-facing Wordpress site that integrates with your TeamSnap data.
 We offer multiple packages to suit your needs.
 Learn more by contacting your account manager at firstname.lastname@example.org and ask for more information about TeamSnap Custom Website Design.
 Now, on to the how-tos!

-How To: Add a Module
+Add a Module

 - Log into your website builder site as administrator